 Now, the next thing to know is that a noun can be the particular name of a living being, place, thing or idea.
-In the above examples, 'Vinod', 'India Gate' and 'Pepsi' are all particular names.
+In the above examples, 'Vinod', 'India Gate', 'Pepsi' and 'June' are all particular names.
 Such particular names are known as Proper Nouns.

-So, then what are 'boy', 'road', 'soft drink' 'authors' and 'freedom'?
+So, then what are 'boy', 'road', 'soft drink' and 'month'?
 These nouns are the general names of a living being, place, thing and idea.
 Such general names are known as Common Nouns.